gerardofad/ralt/raltc/README.md

 /' Hi! '/
 ```

-> Needs and returns a 'Script' struct, which itself contains all the text of the file in 'Item's by characters with their respective file position.
+> Needs and returns a 'Script' struct, which itself contains all the text of the file in 'Item's by characters with their respective file position